George Meniuc

-George Meniuc (20 May 1918, Chişinău – 8 February 1987, Chişinău) was a writer from Moldova.
+George Meniuc (20 May 1918 – 8 February 1987) was a writer from Moldova.

 Biography

 George Meniuc was born on 20 May 1918, in Chişinău.
-He graduate from the University of Bucharest; his professors were Tudor Vianu, Petre P. Negulescu, Dimitrie Gusti, Mircea Florian.
+He graduated from the University of Bucharest; his professors were Tudor Vianu, Petre P. Negulescu, Dimitrie Gusti, Mircea Florian.
 In 1940, he returned to Chişinău George Meniuc was editor in chief of Nistru, a newspaper of the Moldovan Writers' Union.

 George Meniuc died on 8 February 1987 and was buried in Chişinău.